 This is the FIRST blog in our series discussing Effective IT Asset Management During COVID-19.
 This blog focuses on how to manage the productivity of your remote workforce.
-Over the next few weeks, we will outline the steps you should take to Secure Your Remote Workforce During and After the COVID Pandemic (posting on January 19, 2021) and then we will explain a few of the best-practices that you should follow to Position Your Company for Global Resilience (posting on January 26, 2021).
+Over the next few weeks, we will outline the steps you should take to Secure Your Remote Workforce During and After the COVID Pandemic and then we will explain a few of the best-practices that you should follow to Position Your Company for Global Resilience.

 Most C-level executives can relate to the old saying, “it’s lonely at the top,” and almost every leader shares the same observation that Albert Einstein made: the higher you climb on a corporate ladder, the sparser your trusted relationships become.
 Sometimes, the isolation stems from the responsibilities weighing heavily on your shoulders, while other times it is caused by the overwhelming changes that are happening around you.

 The loneliness that a C-level executive experiences may seem like a small price to pay for the rewards, recognition, and power that come with the job.
 After all, those who climbed all the way up the corporate ladder often joke, “It might be lonely at the top, but the view from up here is amazing.”
 Unfortunately, being isolated at the top of your own company can (and often does) compromise your decision-making abilities and reduce the effectiveness of your leadership skills.
 These same executives tend to be shielded from their organization’s real-world problems and lower-level executives do not grant their more senior counterparts access to the data they need to draw their own conclusions.
 Often, decision makers are routinely given filtered information about their business operations, employees, and customers.
 While time-constraints often justify the need for limiting the information that rises to the top, having subordinates decide what information should (and should not) be conveyed to you only worsens your isolation.